biospi/seaMass/README.md

 devtools::install_github("biospi/seamassdelta", dependencies = TRUE)
 ```

-To upgrade to the latest version of seaMass-delta, simply run the second line again.
+To upgrade to the latest version of seaMass-delta, simply run this line again.

 ## Usage